 Workplace Investigations

-With established expertise in cases involving allegations of professional misconduct and workplace misbehaviour, Gilshenan & Luton is often asked to advise upon and conduct independent workplace investigations on behalf of government departments, government-owned corporations and private businesses.
+With established expertise in cases involving allegations of professional misconduct, corrupt conduct and workplace misbehaviour, Gilshenan & Luton is often requested to advise upon and conduct independent workplace investigations on behalf of government departments, government-owned corporations and private businesses.

 Contact Gilshenan & Luton